Digital-Square-Tanzania/ucs-lab-integration-service/README.md

 # UCS-LAB-MODULE-INTEGRATION-SERVICE

-A service used to process received lab results and rejections from DDR.
+A service used to process received HIV Viral Load and DBS lab results and rejections from DDR into UCS.

 ## 1. Dev Requirements